Coyotes score 3 third-period goals, top Canucks 4-1

-"In our eyes, it was a game that we needed," Tocchet said.
-"We were a little sloppy the first couple (of periods).
-But the third period, the players dug in, which I'm proud of."

-Keller took advantage of a turnover in Vancouver's zone to make it 2-1 about four minutes into the third, and Richardson scored short-handed about eight minutes later.
+Keller took advantage of a turnover in Vancouver's zone to make it 2-1 3:55 into the third, and Richardson scored short-handed about eight minutes later.
 Lawson Crouse added an empty-net goal.

 Alex Goligoski scored in the second period for the first goal by a Coyotes defenseman this season.
 It was also Arizona's first goal on home ice.